LAW OF CONTRACT

 TERMINATION OF TENANCIES/LEASES

 Applicable where the tenancy is for a fixed duration or where either party desires to terminate the leases before the duration expires.

 A fixed period tenancy terminates on expiration of the duration.

-This is the right of the lessor to re-enter the premises and there-prematurely determine the lease in the event of certain breaches
+This is the right of the lessor to re-enter the premises and there-by prematurely determine the lease in the event of certain breaches

-The giving up the tenant, to the landlord, of the leased premises.
+The giving up by the tenant, to the landlord, of the leased premises.